antv199/antv199.github.io/docs/index.md

 ### Junior IT Engineer | SysAdmin Enthusiast | Data Operations

 Welcome to my digital portfolio and documentation hub.
-I am an undergraduate student at the **University of Ioannina (Department of Informatics & Telecommunications)** with a hands-on approach to technology.
+I am an undergraduate computer science student with a hands-on approach to technology.

 My focus isn't just on writing code, but on understanding the infrastructure that runs it.
 I document my journey, my fixes, and my projects to bridge the gap between theory and real-world application.